 LocationTrimontium Museum

+What exactly did the Romans eat?
 What were these foods?
 And which of these foods were brought to Britain by the Romans in the 1st and 2nd c AD?

 Please join your host Vibia Sabina and indulge in a cornucopia of legumes, pulses, nuts, herbs, and fruits that the Romans loved and introduced to Britannia and Caledonia.

-In addition, you win a sweet price if you can tell the ‘odd one out’ – the food item that the Romans did not have available to create their delicious, but sometimes also unusual and even crazy, recipes.
+In addition, you win a sweet prize if you can tell the ‘odd one out’ – the food item that the Romans did not have available to create their delicious, but sometimes also unusual and even crazy, recipes.

 An audience with Vibia Sabina is included with entry to the museum and will be running throughout the day.
 Suitable for all the family.